Mcostalonga/Emulsion_Image_Processing/README.md

 The number of of droplets identified can be optmize by changing the values of "hor_div" and "ver_div" variables in the script, where the variables are the number of divisions in horizontal and vertical direction, respectively.
 For results showed in Fig. (2) it was used 10 divisions for both variables.

-## Future features
+## Solution

-When I'm done I hope the script could be capable of:

-- Process a bunch of images
+To achieve all results commented above I used the OpenCV and NumPy modules.

 ## Future goals
 - Use Machine Learning to do it all alone